reportersunited/greekleaks/README.md

 # Greekleaks

-[Greekleaks] is a whistleblowing platform that enables citizens to send tips anonymously and securely to [Reporters United], a network of reporters aiming to support investigative journalism in Greece.
+[Greekleaks] is a whistleblowing platform that allows citizens to send tips anonymously and securely to [Reporters United], a network of reporters aiming to support investigative journalism in Greece.